 - Providing meaningful information that supports more effective water use and catchment management.

 - Contributing to improvements in water security and sanitation for all stakeholders.

 Accountability Through Water Reporting

 Another key element of our approach to water stewardship is effective water reporting, accountability and auditing.
 As competition for water continues to grow, water-dependent industries such as mining are under intense scrutiny, especially when operating in water-stressed areas, necessitating a greater need for greater transparency around water use.

 There has been much progress on water reporting, measurable outputs, data accumulation and disclosure through numerous existing water reporting standards –including CDP, Dow Jones Sustainability Index, SASB, CEO Water Mandate and the Global Reporting Initiative (GRI).
 As a condition of membership, ICMM members must report to GRI on an annual basis.
 However, these water reporting requirements do not fully consider the industry’s specific material water practices, nuances and risks.

 ICMM has collaborated with a range of stakeholders to develop minimum disclosure reporting commitments – reporting against this is now mandatory for our member companies.
 By publicly reporting how much water the industry uses, mining companies can become more accountable to stakeholders, while supporting and encouraging a more sustainable and equitable approach to the management of global water resources.
-An updated version of the guidance that supports our minimum water reporting commitments will be released in 2021.

 Our guidance on water reporting is also a vital tool in tracking how the mining industry is helping to achieve the United Nations’ Sustainable Development Goals (SDGs), especially SDG6 on clean water and sanitation.